 If you're looking to record movies to store in your DVR for months, you're going to need a USB hard drive.
 If you'd like to record more than one show at once, you'd be better off with the TiVo Bolt VOX.
 You'll also need a reliable internet connection, so make sure to check our list of fastest internet providers.

 Who should get the Mediasonic Homeworx?

 While we prefer better DVR features, the Homeworx is a great solution for people who aren’t sure they want to shell out the cash for a TiVo Bolt VOX or DISH Hopper 3, but want more than just a Netflix or Hulu subscription.

 Capacity is measured in megabytes (MB) or gigabytes (GB)—and more is always better.
 500 GB seems to be a good starting point for storage, but remember that the ratio of storage compared to recording hours isn’t the same across brands.
 If you run into storage issues, most DVRs have an eSATA port for an external hard drive.

 Always go off of specified hours, even though those are only estimates by the company and will vary based on programming.

 Recording is pretty universal across DVRs: either choose a single episode or select an entire series to record.
-This means you won’t have to set up your DVR every single week to keep up with The Walking Dead or The Voice—just once.
+This means you won’t have to set up your DVR every single week to keep up with Pardon the Interruption or The Voice—just once.

 With the DISH Hopper 3, you can get up to 16 recordings going at once (which is ridiculous).
 When you use additional units like the Joey, Genie Mini, or TiVo Mini, you’re increasing the number of individual streams to TVs, but rarely (if ever) do these devices add storage.

 While pausing and rewinding are standard, fast-forwarding is a little less common because of licensing agreements.
 Companies make money from ad revenue, and advertisers pay only if they see results.
 Thus, TV service providers agree to disable certain content from fast-forwarding.